Mandatory reconsiderations are designed to discourage you

 The success rate for appeals about capability for work stands at over 60%.

-Our guide will take you every step of the way through the mandatory reconsideration process, working on the assumption that you are unlikely to be successful at this stage, but that the evidence you give is important as it can be taken into account as part of your appeal.
+Our guide will take you every step of the way through the mandatory reconsideration process, working on the assumption that you are unlikely to be successful at this stage, but that the evidence you give is significant as it can be taken into account as part of your appeal.

-If you are very fortunate you will get the right decision at your mandatory reconsideration without ever having to go to appeal.
+If you are very fortunate, you will get the right decision at your mandatory reconsideration without ever having to go to appeal.
 We certainly hear from members for whom this has happened.

 But if, like the overwhelming majority, you are disappointed at this stage, please do not despair.